otto-de/api-guidelines/README.md

-# OTTO API Manifest
+# OTTO API Manifesto

-## Unsere API ist ein Produkt
+## Our API is a product.

-## Unsere API ist RESTful
+## Our API is RESTful.

-## Unsere API ist selbsterklärend
+## Our API is self-explanatory.

-## Unsere API ist einfach nutzbar
+## Our API is easy to use.

-## Wir erfüllen den Qualitätsanspruch an eine öffentliche API
+## We meet the quality standards of a public API.

-## Die Antworten unserer API sind konsistent geformt
+## The responses of our API are consistently structured.

-## Unsere API ist transparent versioniert
+## Our API is transparently versioned.